Buyer GuideOperator playbook

 • Sortly is the right product for non-retail asset and inventory tracking — clipboard replacement, barcode scanning, lab/warehouse inventory.

-The honest framing: LineNow is best for SMB operators (1–10 locations, 50–5,000 SKUs, 5–50 suppliers) where the closed loop — POS sync + supplier comms + receiving + accounting — is the primary need and supplier channels are mixed (email, WhatsApp, portal, EDI).
+The honest framing: LineNow is a strong fit for SMB operators (1–10 locations, 50–5,000 SKUs, 5–50 suppliers) where the closed loop — POS sync + supplier comms + receiving + accounting — is the primary need and supplier channels are mixed (email, WhatsApp, portal, EDI).
 That's the operating shape we built for.
 Outside that shape, other tools fit better.

 How to evaluate POS sync depth in any platform